I'm Abhinav, and among being many things, I am also a blogger.

 why am I doing it this way?

-Now some of you might be thinking, "why you can't stick to just one area instead of going all over the place?"
+Now some of you might be thinking, "why can't you stick to just one area instead of going all over the place?"

 From my perspective, tech is a single giant thing that (seems to have) originated from human brain and keeps moving crazily while affecting lives (human and others) like never before.
 Whether that's a good thing or a bad thing is a different question.
 Anyways, watching it from various angles is a fun thing to do.